csvsoundsystem/all-my-charts/README.md

 });
 ````

-Assign `datetime` to `chart_type` if you want a line chart that has a datetime x-axis.
-Else assign `categorical` if you want a bar chart.
-Note: these require the data to either be regular output format from treasury.io for the former, or the result of a `GROUP BY` query for the categorical chart to make sense.
+`chart_type` can be `datetime` or `categorical.
+Choose the former if you have an x-axis that is dates, i.e. a line chart.
+Choose the latter if you have categories, i.e. a bar chart.

 `series` is the name of the column that has all of the names of the things you want to chart, e.g. program names or `item` in `t2`.